About Y-Lan

 Q: What was your background before pursuing your graduate degree?

-A: Before coming to Northeastern, I spent the last few years working in academic research.
-Most recently, I was working in a conservation biology lab in New York City.
-Although I enjoyed the research I was doing, I didn't feel like I wanted to focus my career in research.
+A: Before coming to Northeastern, I spent a few years working in academic research—most recently in a conservation biology lab in New York City.
+I enjoyed the work, but I realized research wasn't where I wanted to build my career.

 Q: How did your experience with the startup you founded inspire you to pursue an MBA at D'Amore-McKim?